-When we set out to start a mural program in our community a couple years ago, neither of us really knew what we were doing.
-Sure, we had an idea of what a program should look like, and meeting dozens of acclaimed muralists over the past few years, both in Nashville and through our travels, has really helped us firm up all the pieces of the puzzle.
-Because figuring out how to start a mural program is no easy effort; it takes passion, drive, a thick skin, funds, connections to skilled artists, support from others and the ability to not back down, even when all the odds are against you.
+When we set out to launch a nonprofit dedicated to creative placemaking in our community a couple years ago, neither of us really knew what we were doing.
+Sure, we had an idea of what a program should look like, and meeting dozens of acclaimed muralists over the past dedace, both in Nashville and through our travels, has helped us put all the pieces of the puzzle together.
+But figuring out how to start a mural program is no easy effort; it takes passion, drive, a thick skin, funds, connections to skilled artists, support from others and the ability to not back down, even when all the odds are against you.

-At first, we tried to get the city and tourism commission in our former town to back our efforts, but Manchester’s government is about as ineffective as they come, so while they kept expressing interest, ultimately nothing happened—until we stepped in and decided we’d figure it out on our own.
+At first, we tried to get the city and tourism commission in the town where we lived to back our efforts, but Manchester’s government moves at a snail’s pace, so while they kept expressing interest, ultimately nothing happened after we submitted the framework for a mural program to them for more than a year—until we stepped in and decided we’d figure it out on our own.

-And thus DMA Events was born in spring 2018, and we’ve raised more than $50,000 in funds for public art since then.
-You can read the whole story of how DMA Events and our county-wide creative placemaking project came to be here.
+And thus DMA-events was born; to date, we’ve contributed more than $150,000 in public art throughout the state of Tennessee.
+You can read the whole story of how DMA-events and our county-wide creative placemaking project came to be here.

 That said, Manchester is an anomaly because many cities across the United States are committing funds from their annual budgets to the arts; they understand the importance of investing in their community.
 Take Knoxville, for example.
-The eastern Tennessee city where I went to college now has an annual budget of $230,000 for public art and, in the past five years, has funded more than $1 million in projects.
-Just this spring, it approved the installation of a mural that cost $151,000, which may sound pricey to some, but the impact of public art is immeasurable.
-Good art costs money, but the reverberations are something you can’t measure in dollars.
+The eastern Tennessee city where I went to college now has an annual budget of $230,000 for public art and, in the past several years, has funded more than $1 million in projects.

 This is not the new mural in question, but rather the Tennessee leg of the Greetings Tour by Victor Ving.